1957: The State Legislature authorized the creation of the State College for Alameda County (later to be renamed several times).

 2012: Natalie Granera, who had served the department for years as the Administrative Support Assistant, moved to the Department of Biological Sciences.
 Stacy Trevino was hired to replaced her.
 Later in the year, Julie Mielke moved to the College of Education & Allied Studies.
 Stacy switched to Office Manager, becoming the eleventh person to fill that position.
 Kelley Ramos was hired as a part-time Administrative Support Assistant, becoming full-time in early 2013.

 2013: Dr. Murray Horne (conditioning and learning) joined the department.
-Dr. Leavitt left the employ of the University.
-Dr. William Sawrey, the department's first professor, passed away in October.
+Dr. Leavitt retired.
+At the end of Fall 2013, Dr. Winterheld moved to Washington University in St. Louis, MO.
+Dr. Sawrey, the department's first professor, passed away in October.